Mental representation

-A mental representation (or cognitive representation), in philosophy of mind, cognitive psychology, neuroscience, and cognitive science, is a hypothetical internal cognitive symbol that represents external reality, or else a mental process that makes use of such a symbol: "a formal system for making explicit certain entities or types of information, together with a specification of how the system does this".
+A mental representation (or cognitive representation), in philosophy of mind, cognitive psychology, neuroscience, and cognitive science, is a hypothetical internal cognitive symbol that represents external reality or its abstractions.

 Mental representation is the mental imagery of things that are not actually present to the senses.
 In contemporary philosophy, specifically in fields of metaphysics such as philosophy of mind and ontology, a mental representation is one of the prevailing ways of explaining and describing the nature of ideas and concepts.

 Mental representations (or mental imagery) enable representing things that have never been experienced as well as things that do not exist.
-Think of yourself traveling to a place you have never visited before, or having a third arm.
-These things have either never happened or are impossible and do not exist, yet our brain and mental imagery allows us to imagine them.
+Our brains and mental imageries allow us to imagine things have either never happened or are impossible and do not exist.
 Although visual imagery is more likely to be recalled, mental imagery may involve representations in any of the sensory modalities, such as hearing, smell, or taste.
 Stephen Kosslyn proposes that images are used to help solve certain types of problems.
 We are able to visualize the objects in question and mentally represent the images to solve it.

 Mental representations also allow people to experience things right in front of them—however, the process of how the brain interprets and stores the representational content is debated.